Skip to content

 chronicler

 Manages conversational memory.
 Records observations, creates reflections, and recalls past interactions.
+Persistent agent memory uses memory_agent_save (key, content required), memory_agent_recall (query required), and memory_agent_forget (key required).
 Returns memories with context and timestamps.

 Cannot: shell commands, web browsing, file operations, knowledge search, cryptographic operations.